 The minimum and maximum values of \(D_i\) and \(H_i\) vary across the three hypothetical cities in Figure \ref{fig:compareHD}.
-Local values of the Divergence Index, \(D_i\), take their minimum value, which is always 0, when the local population composition is the same as the overall composition of the city. \(D_i\) reaches its maximum value when a city's minority group is 100\% of the local population.
-In a city where two groups are equally represented, like city A, it is just as surprising to observe a location where 100\% of the residents are in group 1 as a location where 100\% of the residents are in group 2.
+Local values of the Divergence Index, \(D_i\), take their minimum value, which is always 0, when the local population composition is the same as the overall composition of the city. \(D_i\) reaches its maximum value when a city's minority group is 100 percent of the local population.
+In a city where two groups are equally represented, like city A, it is just as surprising to observe a location where 100 percent of the residents are in group 1 as a location where 100 percent of the residents are in group 2.
 However, when there is a large majority group, as in cities B and C, it is more surprising to observe a location where all residents are in the minority group than a location where all residents are in the majority group.
-Further, it is more surprising to observe a location where all residents are in the minority group in a city C with a 10\% minority population than in a city B with a 25\% minority population.
+Further, it is more surprising to observe a location where all residents are in the minority group in a city C with a 10 percent minority population than in a city B with a 25 percent minority population.
 This is demonstrated in Figure \ref{fig:compareHD} by comparing the local value of the Divergence Index in cities A, B, and C when the local proportion of the majority group (group 1) is 0.

-Local values of the Information Theory Index, \(H_i\), reach their maximum value when \emph{any group} is 100\% of the local population, regardless of the city's population composition. \(H_i\) equals 0 when local diversity is the same as the city's diversity, regardless of whether any group is over- or under-represented in the local population.
+By contrast, local values of the Information Theory Index, \(H_i\), reach their maximum value when \emph{any group} is 100 percent of the local population, regardless of the city's population composition. \(H_i\) equals 0 when local diversity is the same as the city's diversity, regardless of whether any group is over- or under-represented in the local population.
 For example, Figure \ref{fig:cityB} shows that \(H_i=0\) when the proportion of group 1 in the local population is either 0.25 or 0.75, even though the proportion of group 1 in the city is 0.75.
 The functional form of \(H_i\) for a two-group index is always symmetric around 0.5 --- even proportions of each group --- regardless of the overall population composition.
 In contrast, the Divergence Index and Dissimilarity Index are symmetric only if there are even proportions of each group in the overall population, otherwise local values of both indexes are zero only if the local proportion of each group is the same as the overall population.

 \(H_i\) takes its minimum value, which is typically less than zero, when a local area has an even mix of groups, regardless of the city's diversity.
 The minimum value of \(H_i\) is a decreasing function of the city's overall diversity.
 (Recall that \(H_i\) is 1 minus the ratio of local diversity to overall diversity.)
 Given the same level of local diversity, the value of \(H_i\) will be lower in a city with a less overall diversity than in a city with more overall diversity.
 This is demonstrated in Figure \ref{fig:compareHD} by comparing across cities.
 The inflection point, or minimum value, of the function for \(H_i\) is 0 in city A where there is an even mix of groups, slightly negative in city B, and even more negative in city C, which is the least diverse city with a 90-10 mix of groups.